ans-group/docs.ukfast.co.uk/source/desktop/sharedexchange/createalias.md

  You are then directed to the alias configuration page where you can make a number of changes.
 In the bottom section of the screen, you can find the list of Aliases you have created.
 You can create unlimited aliases free of charge.

- The final step is to click on ‘Add Alias’ and type in the alias you would like to be associated with this email address.
+ The final step is to click on ‘Add Alias' and type in the alias you would like to be associated with this email address.

  *Please note you cannot send as an alias*